 Not only were the items in the room functional, they also added to the overall story, which was woven through the different puzzles that you had to tackle.
 The further you progressed, the more you knew about the situation.
 The more you knew, the more you could relate with what is expected in a puzzle!
 This internally consistent way of merging puzzle games with story telling was very enjoyable and engaging.

 Like Burlesque, EscapeXperience teamed up with Escape Room Melbourne (ERM) to create a thrilling adventure in Amnesia.
 They do go an extra mile to improve immersion in their rooms, such as including realistic details that may be missed by most people – but those with an observant eye or people with certain professional backgrounds might find pleasant.

 There is a surprising amount to find and solve within a relatively limited space early in the game and a team can split off into multiple paths to tackle different puzzles.
 Amnesia is quite an active room and many tasks are interactive in the physical space.
 Full mobility is not essential, but will help a lot.
 The game will require use of multiple senses, in expected and unexpected ways.
 Players will definetly benefit from being alert and observant, and having a mind for basic geography won’t go astray either!

 We recommend 2-4 players for Amnesia and it is on the harder end of a medium difficulty room.
 Having played a fair amount of rooms before, we cracked Amnesia in 34 odd minutes, equaling the previous record!
 Huzzah!
 (The gamemaster told us that the equal record holders were from another escape room blog and we suspect that it’s Scott from Escape Rooms in Sydney/Melbourne :D).

-If you go to EscapeXperience to play both rooms (which we highly recommend), play Amnesia first, then try Burlesque, as the difference in difficulty is big.
+If you go to EscapeXperience to play their rooms (which we highly recommend), play Amnesia or Clockworks first before trying Burlesque, as the difference in difficulty is big.
 Your brains will thank you for “warming up”!

 Out of the room